ajzanotti/alanzanotti.com/_posts/2017-09-24-the-rhcsa-experience.md

 Obviously, Red Hat Enterprise Linux 7 would be the ideal operating system to study against, but I used CentOS 7 and never ran into any problems.
 Other distributions that use Yum for package management and support KVM virtualization may be fine.
-However, Fedora should be avoided because it's "bleeding edge" and may not be represent real systems.
+However, Fedora should be avoided because it's "bleeding edge" and may not represent real systems.
 To confirm that your system supports virtualization, look for either the vmx (Intel) or svm (AMD) flag in the /proc/cpuinfo file.
 If neither flag is present, ensure that virtualization is enabled in your BIOS.
 You should have enough memory,